CodeNarc/CodeNarc/codenarc-rules-junit.md

 ## SpockMissingAssert Rule

-*Since CodeNarc 3.1.1*
+*Since CodeNarc 3.2.1*

 Spock treats all expressions on the first level of a then or expect block as an implicit assertion.
-However, everything inside an if-block is not an implicit assert, just a useless comparison (unless wrapped by a `with` or `verifyAll`).
+However, everything inside if/for/switch/... blocks is not an implicit assert, just a useless comparison (unless wrapped by a `with` or `verifyAll`).

 This rule finds such expressions, where an explicit call to `assert` would be required.
+Please note that the rule might produce false positives, as it relies on method names to determine whether an expression has a boolean type or not.

 Example of violations: